ObstacleSM/documentation/getting_started.md

 This script prints "Hello World!" to the console output.
 Let's try to understand the script bit by bit.

-Each script starts with a `main` function, it means that the code within the `main` function is executed first.
+___

----
+In ManiaScript, every script starts with a `main` function, it means that the code within the `main` function is executed first.
+Let's start by reading the first line of the `main` function.

 ```maniascript
 declare Text Nothing;
 ```

 The first line declares a new **variable**.
 A variable is used to hold some data.
-It starts with a declare keyword, then the type and the name of the variables are indicated.
+It starts with a declare keyword, then the type and the name of the variable are indicated.
 We have not set any value for the `Nothing` variable, consequently its value is an empty text.

 ```maniascript
 declare Sentence = Hello();